katrinekolbjornsen/A4_Final_project/readme.md

 ### Describe the business value (How does it create value for your business / employer)
 The tool helps the company's engineers to create models that are correctly defined and classified, opening up the possibilities of other disciplinaries to use the IFC-model.
 When the engineers have a better understanding and practice of how to define the properties in the structural model, time and other resources are saved for the business.
+It is always important that the engineers perform a quality control of their own work, which the tool helps them to complete by creating a routine of control.

+Another valuable aspect of the project, is that it is possible to perform using other coding languages and open BIM tools, such as Java and Speckle.
+The tool is a good starting point for other future work.
+An idea is to create a script that together with a 3D illustrator can highlight the structural object which needs a material defined.
+The script can also be further developed to control other aspects of the model, for example the classification of each object in the file, and other attributes.

 ### Describe the societal value (How does it make the world better).
 N.B.
 If it doesn't do either of these things (ideally it should do both - don't do it!!)
 By creating better and more defined models it creates value for all participants in the project, as it is easier to extract information and by that creating a more effetive project process.
+In the big picture, better models helps the society in a way that the government officials and government-owned projects excecute their work more efficiently and economically.

 ## 3E: Delivery